CREDtalks (Columbia Region Ecological Discussions)

 • Venue: online via Zoom

-The Columbia Region Ecological Discussions include speakers addressing a diversity of topics such as science communication, active ecological management, citizen science, research skills and techniques, and applied ecological research projects.
+The Columbia Region Ecological Discussions include speakers addressing a diversity of topics such as science communication, active ecological management, citizen science, research skills and techniques, applied ecological research projects, and more.
 See below for a list of past and upcoming talks.
 Talk recordings are posted on this web page and available on our YouTube channel here.

 Season 8: Wildlife corridors and ecological connectivity